What Are The Most Important Business Metrics for Gyms?

-While for your fitness members, those numbers may be weight, speed, distance, or rep max, for business owners, it is a different set of numbers that make up their key performance indicators (KPI).
+While for gym members, the most important numbers may be weight, speed, distance, or rep max, for fitness business owners, it is a different set of important numbers that make up the business metrics or key performance indicators (KPI).

 Revenue